jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 This will take you to the branch page, showing the branch files with a yellow banner above them to create the pull request:
 ![Pull-request button](image-3.png)

-Ensure that the two drop down menu's denote the branch you desire to merge with an arrow pointing to the main branch to be merged into.
+Ensure that the two drop down menu's denote the branch you desire to merge, with an arrow pointing to the main branch to be merged into.
 Add a short descriptive title, and fill in the markdown supported description, ensuring to add as much detail as required for collaborators to easily understand your changes. [^14]

 **4. Review feedback**
 Lead collaborators working on the project will provide feedback on the pull request, either approving it or requesting specific changes.
 Changes can still be committed and pushed to the relevant branch, in response to feedback with the description being updated and adding comments accordingly, until approval to merge is received.